-Each of the freedoms within these four broad categories is individually scored on a scale of 0 to 100.
-A country's overall economic freedom score is a simple average of its scores on the 10 individual freedoms.
-Detailed information about the methodology used to score each component is contained in the appendix.
+Each of the ten economic freedoms within these categories is graded on a scale of 0 to 100.
+A country’s overall score is derived by averaging these ten economic freedoms, with equal weight being given to each.
+More information on the grading and methodology can be found in the appendix.

 Q.4.
 Which components of economic freedom are most important?

 The Index of Economic Freedom considers every component equally important in achieving the positive benefits of economic freedom.
 Each freedom is weighted equally in determining country scores.
 Countries considering economic reforms may find significant opportunities for improving economic performance in those factors in which they score the lowest.
 These factors may indicate significant binding constraints on economic growth and prosperity.

 For the 2014 , most data covers the second half of 2012 through the first half of 2013.
 To the extent possible, the information considered for each factor was current as of June 30, 2013.It is important to understand that some factors are based on historical information.
 For example, the monetary policy factor is a 3-year weighted average rate of inflation from January 1, 2010, to December 31, 2012.